-April 11, 1692 – In connection with the Salem witchcraft trials, Sarah Cloyce and Elizabeth Proctor are examined before Deputy Governor Thomas Danforth and members of the Governor's Council.
-On the same day Elizabeth's husband, John Proctor, becomes the first man accused of witchcraft and is jailed.
+April 11, 1692 – In connection with the Salem witchcraft trials, Sarah Cloyce and Elizabeth Proctor were examined before Deputy Governor Thomas Danforth and members of the Governor's Council.
+On the same day Elizabeth's husband, John Proctor, became the first man accused of witchcraft and was jailed.

 April 11, 1721 - Missionary David Zeisberger was born in Zauchental, Moravia.
 His Native American converts were slaughtered by Pennsylvania militiamen in the Gnaddenhuetten Massacre of 1781.

 April 11, 1722 – Poet Christopher Smart was born in Shipbourne, England.

 April 11, 1783 - After receiving a copy of the provisional treaty on March 13, the U.S. Congress proclaimed a formal end to hostilities with Great Britain.

 April 11, 1825 – During his tour of the United States, the Marquis de Lafayette arrived in Chalmette, Louisiana (site of the 1815 Battle of New Orleans).
 Remaining in New Orleans for several days of festivities, he lodged in the The Cabildo (the site of the Louisiana Purchase transfer ceremonies in 1803).